 How Smarter Creative and Media Strategy Wins Big with Any Budget

-- The largest live TV audience of the year
+• The largest live TV audience annually

-- Cultural relevance that spills into news cycles and social feeds
+• Cultural relevance that spills into news cycles and social feeds

-- Room for emotional storytelling
+• Room for emotional storytelling

-- Real, measurable ROI when smart strategy and creative align
+• Measurable ROI when smart strategy and creative align

-In fact, brands like WeatherTech and even small businesses like Cincinnati’s Mi Cozumel have driven huge growth using local placements or well timed campaigns around the game.
+But here’s the twist: you don’t need a national buy to benefit from Super Bowl thinking.
+Brands such as WeatherTech and even local small businesses like Cincinnati’s Mi Cozumel have driven huge growth using local placements and well-timed campaigns around the game.

 What Makes a Great Super Bowl Campaign?

 Great Super Bowl advertising isn’t just about “going big.”
-It’s about going deep, anchoring creative in strategic truth and cultural relevance.
+It’s about going deep, anchoring creative strategic truth and cultural relevance.

 They have three traits: